Parsl/parslguts/taskpath.rst

 The Process Worker Pool
 =======================

+The process worker pool is defined in `parsl/executors/high_throughput/process_worker_pool.py <https://github.com/Parsl/parsl/blob/3f2bf1865eea16cc44d6b7f8938a1ae1781c61fd/parsl/executors/high_throughput/process_worker_pool.py>`_.

-Generally, a copy of the process worker pool runs on each worker node. (other configurations are possible) and consists of a few closely linked processes:
+Usually, one copy of the process worker pool runs on each worker node, although other configurations are possible.
+It consists of a few closely linked processes:

-the manager process which interfaces to the interchange (this is why you'll see a jumble of references to managers or worker pools in the code: the manager is the externally facing interface to the worker pool)
+* The manager process which interfaces to the interchange (this is why you'll see a jumble of references to managers or worker pools in the code: the manager is the externally facing interface to the worker pool)

-worker processes - each worker process is a worker. there are a bunch of configuration parameters and algorithms to decide how many workers to run - this happens near the start of the process worker pool process in the manager code.
+* Several worker processes - each worker process is a worker.
+There are a bunch of configuration parameters and algorithms to decide how many workers to run - this happens near the start of the process worker pool process in the manager code.
+There is one worker per simultaneous task, so usually one per core or one per node (depending on application preference).

 .. todo:: link to worker pool code that calculates number of workers

-the task arrives at the manager, and the manager dispatches it to a free worker. it is possible there isnt' a free worker, becuase of the preloading feature for high throughput - and the task will have to wait in another queue here - but that is a rarely used feature.
+The task arrives at the manager, and the manager dispatches it to a free worker. it is possible there isnt' a free worker, becuase of the preloading feature for high throughput - and the task will have to wait in another queue here - but that is a rarely used feature.

 .. todo:: link to docstring of preload parameter